usc-isi-i2/kgtk/docs/transform/filter.md

 sense of the filter, causing matching input records to be written to the reject file, and non-matching records to be written to the output file.

-When using regular expressions as patterns, `match-type MATCH_TYPE` determines the type of regular expression match that takes place.
+When using regular expressions as patterns, `--match-type MATCH_TYPE` determines the type of regular expression match that takes place.

 Match Type | Description